ACCLAB/DABEST-python/docs/source/getting-started.rst

 2. Using ``conda``
 ^^^^^^^^^^^^^^^^^^

-*This section will be updated cnce this is uploaded to conda.*
+*This section will be updated once this is uploaded to conda.*

-2. Using ``pip``
+3. Using ``pip``
 ^^^^^^^^^^^^^^^^

-*This section will be updated cnce this is uploaded to PyPi.*
+*This section will be updated once this is uploaded to PyPi.*

 -------
 Testing